• Recipes

 sausage mummies |(puff pastry wrapped frankfurters with edible eyes) cooling on a cool rack.

-Stick on the edible eyes by dipping the end of a skewer into some honey (or maple syrup) and placing the honey onto the back of the eyes, then just simply press down the eye into the gap at the top of the sausage.
+Step 6: Stick on the edible eyes by dipping the end of a metal or wooden skewer into some honey (or maple syrup) and placing the honey onto the back of the eyes.

 sausage mummies (frankfurters wrapped in puff pastry strips) being dipped in a pot of ketchup

-You can store them cooked in the fridge for a couple of days and re-heat in the oven at 200˚C for 10 minutes, although the texture of the sausage will not be as great.
+You can store them cooked in the fridge for a couple of days and reheat in the oven at 200˚C for 10 minutes, although the texture of the sausage will not be as great.

-The frankfurters can be stored in the freezer wrapped in un-cooked pastry for a month.
+The frankfurters can be stored in the freezer wrapped in uncooked pastryfor a month.
 Defrost in the fridge overnight, brush with the milk wash and bake as above.

 I wouldn't recommend freezing the cooked mummies as I find the sausage texture not great when frozen and then cooked again.